sudopluto/video-ideas/README.md

         - wayland, flatpak, gnome and kde

 - on deck
-    - gmk mecha 01 alternatives
+    - golang / coding interviews
     - how to buy from aliexpress
     - t480 fingerprint setup
     - shotcut basics